25 Photos That Will Tempt You To Head to Mdina Malta Right Now

 Have we missed anything about Mdina Malta?
 Tell us about it in the comments below!

 Good to Know

-1) Only a three hour flight from Berlin, Malta’s an weekend escape for locals tired of that infamous German weather and are in dire need of sunshine and breathing in that fresh sea air.
+1) Only a three hour flight from Berlin, Malta’s a great weekend escape for locals tired of that infamous German weather and are in dire need of sunshine.
 With easyJet and Ryanair offering discounted flights, it’s also budget friendly.